Here is what to expect:

 Most of my students start as beginners; they don't know anything about their instrument.

-Guitar, Mandolin and Ukulele: You only need to learn two or three chords to play many songs.
-You'll get a chance to play your first song by the second week.
+Guitar or Ukulele: You only need to learn two or three chords to play many songs.
+You'll get a chance to start playing your first song by the second week.

 If you practice and continue with music lessons, you can expect not only to play songs that you enjoy, but to be able to create your own music and jam with others.
 I believe all my students have this potential.

 Want to know more about the techniques and styles we will cover?
-Read the next section.
 Can't wait to get started?
 Call me today!

 Learn about music theory and why it's important.